antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 As mentioned above, the lists of differentially expressed genes between the MES and ARDN groups are also stored in the gene sets databases of R2.
 We can use these genes as a proxy for mesenchymal- or adrenergic-ness.
 Let's first look at these 2 groups of genes in a heatmap, when these are applied to a dataset where a number of neuroblastoma cell lines are represented next to the 8 samples that we have looked at above.

 - Go to the main page and click on the dataset that is currently selected.
 - A dataset selection grid pops up in which you can use the filters on top of the columns to find datasets of interest.
-Select '**Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2**' as a dataset to explore (e.g. fill in the grid **crest** in the textfield of the *Tissue/Tumor* column and click the *Select* button in front of the dataset that we are looking for).
+Select '**Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2**' as a dataset to explore (e.g. fill in the grid **crest** in the textfield of the *Tissue/Tumor* column and click on the correct row and apply your selection with the **Confirm selection** button)
 - Now select **View Geneset (Heatmap)** from option box 3 and press next.
-- As gene set collection, we choose **r2 provided gene lists** and then press next twice
-- In the gene set box, we select 'r2_mesadrn_adrn' as well as 'r2_mesadrn_mes' (With the CTRL key you can select more than 1 gene sets).
-Then press next.
+- We click on the field behind *Gene set*, such that a grid opens where we can select a gene set.
+- Click on the arrow in front of **r2 provided gene lists** then the arrow of **oncogenomics_groningen_NatGen_2017**, next of **functional_genesignature** and then check **r2_mesadrn_adrn** as well as **r2_mesadrn_mes**.
+Press **Comfirm selection** and **Submit**.

 A heatmap is now shown on your screen.
-You should see a clear separation in the genes, that correspond to the 2 different gene sets (The grey/red stripes correspond to the gene set a gene was coming from).
+You should see a clear separation in the genes, that correspond to the 2 different gene sets.<br>
+The vertically aligned grey/red stripes on the side correspond to the gene set a gene was coming from.
 In addition, you see a clear separation in the samples too.

 ---------